tburnett/jupydoc/README.md

 * **Python [inspection](https://docs.python.org/3/library/inspect.html)**<br>
 The inspection capability gives access to two important elements of a function:
   * docstring&mdash; a text string immediately following the function declaration.
-  * symbol table&mdash;in python terms, a "dict" with variable names as keys, and values the actual value of the variables
+  * symbol table&mdash;in python terms, a "dict" with variable names as keys, and where where each value is a reference to the object represented by the name

 * **Python string format method**<br>
-Since python 2.6, text strings have had a "format" method, which interprets occurrences of"{{...}}", replacing what it finds between the curly brackets with its evaluation as an expression.
+Since python 2.6, text strings have had a "format" method, which interprets occurrences of "{{...}}", replacing what it finds between the curly brackets with its evaluation as an expression.
 (With python 3, this is built into special format strings.)